-Preschool California becomes Early Edge California to recognize that early childhood education begins at birth and continues into early elementary school.
+Preschool California becomes Early Edge California to recognize that Early Learning begins at birth and continues into early elementary school.

-Fought off major cuts to early childhood education proposed by California’s governor.
+Fought off major cuts to Early Learning proposed by California’s governor.
 Working with a coalition of advocates, we showed how early childhood education was being disproportionately singled out.
 Of the $523 million in proposed cuts, only $120 million were made.

 Supported more than 900 school districts as they implemented Transitional Kindergarten.
 We provided technical information, connected experts to districts, held conferences and webinars, and worked with experts to develop TKCalifornia.org.

 Transitional Kindergarten was created in California as a result of our advocacy efforts.
 This new grade level bridges preschool and kindergarten.
 It was adopted through the Kindergarten Readiness Act (Senate Bill 1381), which we co-sponsored with the State Superintendent of Public Instruction.